 Luiz Henrique de Figueiredo has a B.Sc.
 (1982) and an M.Sc.
 (1984) in Mathematics from PUC-Rio, the Catholic University of Rio de Janeiro, and a D.Sc.
 (1992) in Mathematics from IMPA.

 He is a Full Researcher at IMPA and a member of the Visgraf laboratory.
-He was a consultant at Tecgraf, the Computer Graphics Technology Group of PUC-Rio.
+He was a member of Tecgraf, the Computer Graphics Technology Group of PUC-Rio, for over 20 years.
 He has collaborated with Visgraf and Tecgraf since their creation.

 He has been a CNPq research fellow in Computer Science and Mathematics since 1997.

 Before joining IMPA in 2001, he was an Associate Researcher at LNCC, which he joined in 1997, after spending one year there as a visiting researcher supported by a FAPERJ fellowship.
 Before that, he was a post-doctoral fellow in the Computer Systems Group of the Computer Science Department at the University of Waterloo in 1995.

 He was invited plenary speaker at SCAN 2002 and at SIBGRAPI 2017.